data-science-extensions/data-science-extensions/docs/guides/querying-data/index-reformatted.md

 </div>

 Next, we will calculate the rolling average of sales over a 7-day window.
+Rolling averages (aka moving averages) are useful for smoothing out short-term fluctuations and highlighting longer-term trends in the data.
+This is particularly useful in time series analysis, where we want to understand the underlying trend in the data without being overly influenced by short-term variations.
+It is also a very common technique used in financial analysis to analyze stock prices, sales data, and other time series data.

 ### Pandas

-This is done using the [`.rolling()`](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.rolling.html) method, which allows us to specify the window size and the minimum number of periods required for the calculation.
+In Pandas, we can calculate the 7-day moving average of sales using the [`.rolling()`][pandas-rolling] method.
+This method allows us to specify a window size (in this case, `window=7` which is 7 days) and calculate the mean over that window.
+The `min_periods` parameter ensures that we get a value even if there are fewer than 7 days of data available at the start of the series.
+Finally, the [`.mean()`][pandas-rolling-mean] method calculates the average over the specified window.

 ```python {.pandas linenums="1" title="Calculate 7-day moving average"}
 daily_sales_pd["7d_moving_avg"] = daily_sales_pd["total_sales"].rolling(window=7, min_periods=1).mean()